lumi-git/docxtocsv/README.md

 ## How to run

-put your file in the root folder of the app
+put your .docx file in the root folder of the app

 modify in the script the name of the document to convert